MaxKruse/go-lmstudio-website/README.md

 ## Todo Goals

 - [ ] Add tests.
 Like, at all.
-- [ ] Add Redis caching based on user auth header to keep
+- [x] Add Redis caching based on user key
 - [ ] Add more tools in general
-- [ ] Find a way to make the LLM want to use multiple tools at once and use the combined knowledge to solve the problem
+- [x] Find a way to make the LLM want to use multiple tools at once and use the combined knowledge to solve the problem
 - [ ] Write a frontend to show the results in a non-abstract way

 ## Example Output (with internlm2_5-20b-chat)